Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

-In the first set of experiments, we measure the performance of \sys in workloads with different percentages of cross-domain transactions.
-We implemented the coordinator-based and optimistic approaches and compared them with SharPer \cite{amiri2019sharper} and AHL \cite{dang2018towards}.
+We compare the coordinator-based and optimistic protocols of \sys with scalable solutions SharPer \cite{amiri2021sharper}, and AHL \cite{dang2018towards}.
+SharPer and AHL are chosen because the experiments focus on studying the impact of hierarchical structure on processing cross-domain transactions.
 Due to the emphasis of the experiments, we only implemented the cross-shard consensus protocol of AHL where a reference committee uses 2PC to order transactions (without using trusted hardware).
+The internal transactions of all approaches are processed in the same way using Paxos (for crash-only domains) or PBFT (for Byzantine domains) protocol.
+Both SharPer and AHL are run over a network with four clusters (domains) with $f=1$ (the same setting as height$-$1 of \sys).
+For a fair comparison, the latency in \sys is measured from the initiation of a transaction to when it gets committed to the blockchain of height$-$1 domain(s).
+Two randomly chosen domains (sender and recipient) are involved in each transaction.

-The internal transactions of all approaches are processed in the same way.
-We consider different workloads with different percentages of cross-domain transactions (i.e., $0\%$, $20\%$, $80\%$, and $100\%$) where two randomly chosen domains (sender and receiver) are involved in each cross-domain transaction.
-The optimistic approach, as expected, works best when all cross-domain transactions are committed by all involved domains, hence, for a fair comparison, we also consider the situation where $10\%$ of cross-domain transactions are not committed (aborted) by some involved domain.
-Furthermore, as discussed earlier, a committed cross-domain transaction might be aborted due to inconsistency, i.e., two concurrent cross-domain transactions have been appended to the ledger of two domains in a different order.
-Aborting such transactions in the optimistic approach results in aborting all their data-dependent transactions.
-We consider three workloads with different degrees of contention between transactions of each domain, i.e., $10\%$ (the default value for all workloads), $50\%$, and $90\%$ read-write conflicts, to measure the effects of contention on the performance of the protocol.
-Figures~\ref{fig:cross-c} and \ref{fig:cross-b} demonstrate the results with crash and Byzantine nodes.
+In the optimistic approach, as discussed in Sec~\ref{sec:opt}, a cross-domain transaction might be aborted due to inconsistency, i.e., two concurrent cross-domain transactions have been appended to the ledger of two domains in a different order, resulting in aborting all their data-dependent transactions.
+To measure the effects of contention on the performance of the optimistic protocol, we consider three workloads with different degrees of contention between transactions of each domain, i.e., $10\%$ (the default value for all workloads), $50\%$, and $90\%$ read-write conflicts, Figures~\ref{fig:cross-c} and \ref{fig:cross-b} demonstrate the results with crash-only and Byzantine domains.